discuitnet/discuit/README.md

 To setup a development environment of Discuit on your local computer:

-1. Install Go by following the instructions at [go.dev.](https://go.dev/doc/install)
+1. Install Go (1.21 or higher) by following the instructions at [go.dev.](https://go.dev/doc/install)
 1. Install MariaDB, Redis, Node.js (and NPM).
 On Ubuntu, for instance, you might have to run the following commands: